zankyr/dotfiles/README.md

 * .vim -> folder that contains working direcotries for vim (like backup and swap) and the theme configuration.
 * init -> contain the Solarized Theme for the Terminal app.
 * bin -> contain the [setleds](https://github.com/damieng/setledsmac) script.
-* f©-> list all the files and folders to syncronize (required for the bootstrap update command)
+* from-file -> list all the files and folders to syncronize (required for the bootstrap update command)

 ## Thanks to…